PhilipDaniels/paths_as_strings/README.md

 ```

 I told you it was rare.
 The 3 bad filenames were all for files downloaded from the
-Internet, they are not part of the standard OS file layout.
+Internet, they are not part of the standard OS file payload.